Mikonooooo/mikonooooo.github.io/index.md

 I'm fourth-year undergraduate studying computer science at Cornell University.

-I'm interested in the limits of theoretical computer science (cryptography, learning theory).
+I'm interested in theoretical computer science (cryptography, learning theory, proof systems).

 I'm a peer mentor for the Cornell Engineering Leadership Certification Program.
 I have been a TA for algorithms and discrete math.
 I led new member onboarding for the Cornell Data Science project team.
 I facilitated mastermind circles for goal-oriented Cornellians.